MillironX/beefblup/README.md

 * Name variables in full word English using all lowercase, unless the matrix name is generally agreed upon in academic papers (i.e. A is the additive relationship matrix)
 * For MATLAB, functions go in a separate file
 * Comments go before a code block: no inline comments

-Bug reports and suggestions will be gladly taken on the [issues](https://github.com/MillironX/beefblup/issues) page.
-There is no set format for issues, yet, but please at the minimum attach a filled-out spreadsheet that demonstrates your bug or how your suggestion would be useful.

 ## License